Pin on December 31 Calendar

 Sole proprietorships are the easiest to close down as long as you pay off any debts and notify customers and vendors.
 Partnerships, corporations, and LLCs should have a structured dissolution process outlined in their operating agreements.
 Usually, it begins with a formal vote and requires signatures from all partners and board members.
 Corporations must have consent from two-thirds of the voting shares.
 The rules for LLCs vary by state.

 Corporations and LLCs must also file Articles of Dissolution or a Certificate of Termination or Certificate of Dissolution with the state.
-If you have business locations in other states and have filed for foreign qualification, you do not need to file documentation in the other states, but you need to cancel any out-of-state registrations.
+If you have locations in other states and have filed for Foreign qualification, you do not need file documentation in the other states, but you need to cancel any out-of-state registrations.
 Don’t forget to cancel all registrations, permits, licenses, and business names acquired in all the states in which you conduct business.

 Finally, you must settle all the company’s financial obligations (vendor invoices, employee payroll taxes, and sales taxes).
 Then inform the IRS about your business’s closure, pay your final taxes and check the box labeled “final return” on your tax returns.
 Corporations are required to file Form 966 for Corporate Dissolution or Liquidation.